Problem

 When you log in to the SQL Server for the first time after the above steps to create the HRDBLogin and the HRDBUser, just click on the connect icon in the Object Explorer.

-A Connect to Server window will open up where you can now type in your newly created login: HRDBLogin and the password.
+A Connect to Server window appears.
+Type in your newly created login HRDBLogin and the password.

-When you click the Connect button, you will be presented with a Change Password window, where SQL Server will force you to change the password for the login as you checked the option to change the password at first login, when the login was created.
+When you click the Connect button, a Change Password window appears.
+SQL Server forces you to change the password for the login.
+Remember: Checking the option at the login creation allows changing the password at first login.

-Change the password as requested, click OK and you will be logged in as the HRDBLogin login.
+Change the password as requested and click OK to log into the HRDBLogin login.

 Create a Login and User with T-SQL